-Bergamo is the 4th busiest airport in Italy serving Milan
+Bergamo Airport is the 4th busiest airport in Italy serving Milan

-There is a shuttle bus that operates every 30 minutes from the airport to Bergamo railway station for onward journeys.
-A number of bus companies operate routes from the airport to Bergamo and some, less frequently to Milan itself.
-TerraVision operate routes to the ski resorts from the airport but schedules and operations may vary.
-Check online www.terravision.eu or at the airport information desk where timetables are available.
-Taxis are available outside the arrivals hall and if you’ve pre-booked a Rhino hire car or wish to hire one, the desks are easily located in the public area of the arrivals hall.
+and the ski resorts of the Italian Alps. if you have pre-booked a Rhino hire car or wish to hire one, the car rental desks are easily located in the public area of the arrivals hall.
 It is a very busy airport so be aware that unless you are quickly through controls, you may well have to queue, sending a party member through as soon as possible often helps you get away sooner.

 Bergamo, a city in northern Italy, is served by Orio al Serio International Airport (BGY), Bergamo Airports' official name.
 A guide for Car Hire from and to Bergamo Airport.